Feature #32424

 Regarding the task lists - to be honest I left this out since at Planio this would collide with the checklists plugin we have as a standard feature.
 Also this would require additional code to handle the checking / unchecking of the checkboxes in the rendered text (everywhere markdown is rendered) again making the patch more complex.
 I feel like this also really only makes sense in issue descriptions and (maybe) wiki pages.
 So this would be a case where we need slightly different pipeline config depending on the context.

-Updated by Hans Riekehof almost 5 years ago
+Updated by Hans Riekehof about 5 years ago

 Oh my this patch would be so nice.
 I know its always hard to say but is there any roadmap when this patch is available in an official release ?

-Updated by Mischa The Evil almost 5 years ago
+Updated by Mischa The Evil about 5 years ago

 Hans Riekehof wrote in #note-15: